Daphne Maurer: Research and career

 In 2019, she and her husband published Pretty Ugly: Why we like some songs, faces, foods, plays, pictures, poems, etc., and dislike others.
-This combines experimental science with a cross-cultural history of the arts to show why and how people develop a sense of beauty.
+This combines rigorous science with a cross-cultural history of all the arts to show why and how people (and some animals) develop esthetic preferences.

 Maurer has commented on child development, vision and synaesthesia for many media outlets including The New York Times and New Scientist.
-She also has a long interest in research ethics and currently sits on Canada's national Interagency Advisory Panel on Research Ethics.
+She also has a long interest in research ethics and sat for seven years on Canada's national Interagency Advisory Panel on Research Ethics.

 Awards and honours

 Maurer is a Fellow of the Royal Society of Canada, of the Association for Psychological Science, and of the American Association for the Advancement of Science.
 In 2015 she was awarded the Donald O. Hebb Distinguished Contribution Award from the Canadian Society for Brain, Behaviour and Cognitive Science.
 In 2011 McMaster awarded her the title Distinguished University Professor, then in 2017 awarded her an honorary degree.

+In 2024 she was appointed an Officer of the Order of Canada.